-Preparing/Collating information/documents: Resolution Professionals/Other professionals can help companies in preparing/collating some of the following information/documents that can help the said companies in addressing stress at early stages:
+Preparing/Collating information/documents: Insolvency Professionals can help companies in preparing/collating some of the following information/documents that can help the said companies in addressing stress at early stages:

 - a.
 Identification of critical activities which are essential for keeping the company as going concern - b.
-Preparation of backup strategy for the said critical activities - c. an updated corporate structure with nature of relations and dealings with related parties - d. updated and reliable books with complete information about the assets and liabilities of the company, that avoids disputes relating to default and claims - e. a guide to ensure smooth and frictionless shifts of management and control - f. an updated and authentic information memorandum including some of the following information: - Issues that caused stress in the company - a statement of material contracts, assets, and liabilities, with brief details of disputes, encumbrances, and litigations - a statement of ongoing proceedings, if any, of alleged contraventions of provisions of law by the company and its management - Suitability of different alternatives for resolution plans important for long-term success.
+Preparation of backup strategy for the said critical activities - c. an updated corporate structure with nature of relations and dealings with related parties - d. updated and reliable books with complete information about the assets and liabilities of the company, that avoids disputes relating to default and claims - e. a guide to ensure smooth and frictionless shifts of management and control - f. an updated and authentic information memorandum including some of the following information: - Issues that caused stress in the company - a statement of material contracts, assets, and liabilities, with brief details of disputes, encumbrances, and litigations

+- a statement of ongoing proceedings, if any, of alleged contraventions of provisions of law by the company and its management - Suitability of different alternatives for resolution plans

+Preparation/collation of these documents can lead to faster resolution of the stress in the company.
+It will help the company to build trust and confidence among its stakeholders, which can be important for long-term success.
 Further, the financial credit lenders would prefer to provide loans at a reduced interest rates to companies that have kept the aforesaid information readily available.

-Preparation/collation of these documents can lead to faster resolution of the stress in the company.
-It will help the company to build trust and confidence among its stakeholders, which can be